weaviate/weaviate-io/developers/contributor-guide/current/weaviate-core/cicd.md

 adhere to the following steps:

 1. Merge everything that should be included, make sure CI is happy.
-2. Udpate the desired target version in `openapi-specs/schema.json`.
+2. Update the desired target version in `openapi-specs/schema.json`.
 3. Run all auto-code generation using `tools/gen-code-from-swagger.sh`.
-4. Run the convenience sript at `tools/prepare_release.sh`.
+4. Run the convenience script at `tools/prepare_release.sh`.
 It will create a commit and tag and print a release note template to the terminal.
 5. Push the commit and tag using `git push && git push --tags`
 6. Create a new GitHub Release using the template.
 Clearly indicate all